minprog/programmeren-1/problems/decryptor/index.md

 - Implement your program in a file called `decrypt.c`.

-- Your program must accept any number of command line arguments equal to or greater than 1, meaning a sentence of at least one word.
+- Your program must accept a message, a sentence of at least one word.

 - Your program then decrypts the message using the ideas from the explanation above.